 Grow Chilli Peppers in December

 A colourful chilli pepper plant on a warm windowsill is just the thing to give your home a bit of colour over the winter months.
 Chilli pepper seeds can be sowed at any time of the year, but they’re a great morale boost in the cold winter months.
+It’s easy to get started growing chillies – it’s easy with these amazing chilli growing kits.
 As chilli peppers need warmth they’re better off inside unless you have the luxury of a heated greenhouse.
 Pop them into a small pot, find a good sunny warm windowsill for them and watch your chillies grow.
 When you end up with a fabulous harvest check out our article on how to preserve chillies here.

 What Vegetables to Harvest in December